ArturWerys/BookshelfApp/README.md

 ---

 ## Goal
-- This is my project for C# classes.
+- This is my C# coursework project.
 - The main goal is to create a **full-stack mobile application**.
 - Bookshelf app allows users to **build and manage their personal library of books**.